Make Some Noise (Krystal Meyers song): About "Make Some Noise"

 "Make Some Noise" is about making noise as you stand up for what is right.
 Krystal writes, "I really want me and my generation to be a part of leaving a positive impact on the world, and that's what "Make Some Noise" is all about.
 We need to stand up for what we believe, and for who we are.
 Don't let anyone ignore you.
 Don't be afraid to take a stand, because we were born to make some noise!"

+"Make Some Noise" was also recorded by Meyers with her singing portions of the song in Indonesian, Mandarin and Thai.
+These versions are available in the iTunes Worldwide Deluxe Edition and with the Make Some Noise bonus DVD.

 Videos of the song are available on the Make Some Noise bonus DVD.